MicrosoftDocs/sdk-api/sdk-api-src/content/syncmgr/nn-syncmgr-isyncmgrschedulewizarduioperation.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ISyncMgrScheduleWizardUIOperation</b> interface inherits from <a href="/windows/desktop/api/syncmgr/nn-syncmgr-isyncmgruioperation">ISyncMgrUIOperation</a>. <b>ISyncMgrScheduleWizardUIOperation</b> also has these types of members:
+The <b>ISyncMgrScheduleWizardUIOperation</b> interface inherits from <a href="/windows/desktop/api/syncmgr/nn-syncmgr-isyncmgruioperation">ISyncMgrUIOperation</a>. <b>ISyncMgrScheduleWizardUIOperation</b> also has these types of members:

 ## -remarks